Encryption in Transit, Encryption at Rest, PKI, and Certificates

 Key Takeaways

-- Encryption in transit protects data while it crosses a network; encryption at rest protects stored data.
+- Encryption in transit (TLS, SSH, IPsec) protects data crossing a network; encryption at rest (full-disk, database, backup) protects stored data.

-- Network+ questions usually focus on where encryption is used and what problem a certificate or key solves.
+- Network+ N10-009 Domain 4 questions test where encryption belongs and which problem a certificate, key, or hash actually solves.

 Encryption, PKI, and Certificates

-Network security often starts with a simple question: what data needs protection, and where is it exposed?
 Data in transit is exposed while it moves across wired, wireless, WAN, VPN, cloud, or Internet paths.
-Data at rest is exposed when it sits on a disk, database, file share, backup, mobile device, or removable storage.
+Data at rest is exposed when it sits on a disk, database, file share, backup tape, mobile device, or USB drive.
+Data in use is the cleartext a logged-in application is actively processing in memory.

 Encryption in Transit and at Rest